pla1/PlayOnKodi/README.md

 * Start a 500px slideshow on Kodi and mirror the photos to your mobile device.
 * List HDHomeRun channels on your mobile device and play them on Kodi.

-**NOTE:** *Some features like the 500px button use keyboard navigation functions and may not work if you are not using the [Confluence](http://kodi.wiki/view/Confluence) theme.*
+**NOTE:** *Some features like the 500px button use keyboard navigation functions and may not work if you are not using the [Confluence](http://kodi.wiki/view/Confluence) theme.
+Runs best on devices running Oxide (Chromium).*

 **Kodi system settings requirement**